The Colony (2013)

 Give the filmmakers credit.
-After a few lines of oblique explanation about climate-change machines gone wrong, a character just gives up and says that "One day, it started to snow, and it never stopped."
+After a few lines of oblique explanation about climate-change machines gone wrong, a character just gives up trying to offer willing-suspension-of-disbelief-type rationales and says simply that "One day, it started to snow, and it never stopped."
 And, after the inevitable famines and political collapse, what's left of humanity is huddled in far-flung colonies, searching satellite images for signs of a thaw and living in fear of diseases that could finish them off.

 But one day they get a distress signal from another colony a few days' journey away.
 Their leader, Briggs (Laurence Fishburne), predictably pragmatic but retaining some sense of obligation and humanity, decides to have a look, and takes along technician Sam (Kevin Zegers), and another guy, who is played by a nameless actor so that you know he'll be the first to die a gruesome death when the inevitable bad stuff begins to break loose.

 So, of course, they find the neighboring colony seemingly deserted.
 Except for some ... well, what are those guys anyway?
 They have the table manners of cavemen, and a zombie-like capacity to take a beating and keep on eating.
 Time to high-tail it back home.

 And meanwhile, back at the ranch, second-in-command Mason (Bill Paxton) is running amok, executing sick residents when he should be giving them a few days in solitary confinement to prove they just have sniffles rather than virulent flu.

 Now normally I wouldn't go so deep into the plot ...
 I hate spoilers.
 But if none of this has come as much surprise to you so far, neither will the rest of it.